Top 10 Sustainable Fashion Designers Making a Change in 2019

 Transparency and Sustainability

-The brand works on sourcing 100% ethical cotton and uses nylon waste to make jackets and trunks.
+The environmental-friendly brand works on sourcing 100% ethical cotton and uses nylon waste to make jackets and trunks.
 It is also committed to safe working environments and fair compensation within the entire supply chain of its garments.
 Their commitment with fair labor practices goes beyond words, since the launch of the brand, they have created trusted partnerships with companies such as Econyl and Fair Trade USA and reached full accreditation by the FLA.

 Giving a modern take to the classic silhouettes, John Patrick shows how designers can be eco-friendly without sacrificing on style.
 He started as a hat designer, but after 20 years in that field, he moved to a warehouse, where he began research on organic materials.